julienschmaltz/madl/README.md

-# MaDL: Micro-archictural Description Language
+# MaDL: Micro-architectural Description Language

 MaDL is a language to formally model and analyse micro-architectures.

-This is the public repository with core MaDL tools.
+This is the public repository containing tools for the analysis of models written in MaDL.

 For more information please contact j.schmaltz@tue.nl.